 Jake Burger homers twice, White Sox overcome ugly sixth in comeback victory

-Luis Robert Jr. also goes deep with team-high 16th homer vs. Clayton Kershaw; Clevinger exits with biceps soreness
+Luis Robert Jr. also goes deep with team-high 16th homer vs. Clayton Kershaw; Mike Clevinger exits with biceps soreness.

 LOS ANGELES — Luis Robert Jr. homered once and Jake Burger hit two homers, including a game-tying two-run shot off the left-field foul pole in the eighth inning Wednesday, and Clint Frazier singled in the go-ahead run as the White Sox overcame a disastrous four-run Dodgers sixth for an 8-4 victory.